EpicEric/duper/duper_website/docs/spec.md

 }
 ```

-There must be a comma `,` between key/value pairs.
+There must be a comma `,` between key-value pairs.

 ```duper
 {